100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The LV monogram.
 A pattern that has become a global symbol of wealth.

-- The Fact: The iconic monogram pattern, including the floral motifs, was created in 1896 by Georges Vuitton to combat counterfeiting the company's luggage.
+- The Fact: The iconic monogram pattern, including the floral motifs, was created in 1896 by Georges Vuitton to combat counterfeiting of the company’s luggage.

 - My Take: The irony is that it’s now one of the most counterfeited brands in the world.
 The monogram’s power lies in its repetition.
 It turns a product into a statement piece, a canvas for demonstrating status.